annotation/text-fabric/tf/docs/about/corpora.md

 ### Automatically

-Text-Fabric downloads corpus data and apps from GitHub/GitLab on demand.
+TF downloads corpus data and apps from GitHub / GitLab on demand.

 See `tf.about.use`.